 EZ permits were until now procured from either L&I’s main permit center in the concourse of the Municipal Services Building, or from L&I district offices.

 As of Monday, March 16th, they are no longer available at the district offices.
-They are available online… and if you want to try your luck, at the main permit center.
+They are available online… and if you want to try your luck, at the main permit center with a scheduled appointment.

 What about plans?

 They’re electronic!
 Put ‘em in PDF.
 Submit them.
 Done!

 Even better – again, assuming this system actually works – you’ll be able to have the revisions to your plan returned electronically.
 So: when the examiner at the City decides that your plans are not quite sharp enough to issue a Philadelphia permit, the examiner will create notes in the digital file and send them back to you.
 You don’t have to print out and submit new plans – you can just submit revisions electronically.

 Please keep in mind: even in PDF, the plans have to be the correct size, with the correct amount of space left for official stamps.

 Other departments – like Streets, PWD, and the Historical Commission – are also going to review applications online… according to L&I. These other departments, however, do not appear to have been consulted in depth about this process, and don’t have an online system linked to L&I’s new online system.

 [UPDATE: Streets, PWD, and Historical were definitely not fully briefed on the new system; however, they worked it out with L&I throughout 2020 and are actually reviewing applications seamlessly, though with delays.
 However, Parks & Recreation (which controls permit approval for street trees) has kept its reviews on paper, which is a big disappointment.
 The Health Department is also still on paper.]